ocaml-doc/voodoo/doc/design.md

 ocamlobjinfo <lib>.cma | grep -E "^Unit name" | grep -v "__"
 ```

+the output of which will be put in the field 'libraries' below.

 The data we collect per package looks like:

 ```ocaml